single-cell-data/SOMA/rfcs/profiler.md

 ### Benefits

-- A major benefit of this design is that the profilers (both generic and custom ones) are not necessarily targeted toward single cell applications and can be used for any services across CZI.
+- A major benefit of this design is that the profilers (both generic and custom ones) are not necessarily targeted toward single cell applications and can be used for any services.
 - Another benefit of this design is the fact that the generic profiler can be implemented and deployed in a reasonable amount of time opening the door for low-overhead perf/mem monitoring.
 - The third benefit of the design is that it can be easily extended by adding more custom profilers for different languages and software stack.